twostraws/Inferno/README.md

 ### Interlace

-A `colorEffect()` shader that applies an interlacing effect where horizontal lines of the original color are separated by lines of another color.
+A `colorEffect()` shader that applies an interlacing effect where lines of another color separate horizontal lines of the original color.

 **Parameters:**